cyb3rko/InfinityFF-For-Reddit/README.md

 ## Changes

 This Fork enables a user to login via the official Reddit Accounts endpoint (no 3P authorize).
 The App will make requests that look like they are coming from the official Reddit App.
+External videos like REDGifs will be loaded from the Reddit servers and not through an external API if possible.

 ## ⚠️ Warning

 Asking users to input their credentials directly in the app is a big __security risk__.
+As a user you are also violating the Reddit User Agreement.

 I implore everyone who uses this fork and similar projects to look at the commits yourself and ensure that the credentials are not being stolen.